zapabob/ROCm/docs/install/pytorch-install.md

 ## Testing the PyTorch installation

 You can use PyTorch unit tests to validate your PyTorch installation.
-If you used a **prebuilt PyTorch Docker image from AMD ROCm DockerHub** or installed an **official wheels package**, validation tests are not necessary.
+If you used a **prebuilt PyTorch Docker image from AMD ROCm Docker Hub** or installed an **official wheels package**, validation tests are not necessary.

 If you want to manually run unit tests to validate your PyTorch installation fully, follow these steps: